LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 ## Add Cloud Slice Support to your lab profile(s)

-Once you have your cloud platform to allow OneLearn Lab on Demand (LOD) to create Cloud Slices, you have configured one or more Cloud Subscription Pools, and optionally loaded template virtual hard disks into your cloud platform and/or loaded Cloud Resource Templates into the LOD platform, you are ready to add Cloud Slice support to your lab profile.
+Once you have configured your cloud platform to allow OneLearn Lab on Demand (LOD) to create Cloud Slices, configured one or more Cloud Subscription Pools, and optionally loaded template virtual hard disks into your cloud platform and/or loaded Cloud Resource Templates into the LOD platform, you are ready to add Cloud Slice support to your lab profile.
 If you feel you are missing any of the items that were just mentioned that you want to use in your lab, please review previous sections in this document to see if you missed any steps.

 If you have not created a lab profile yet, create a lab profile now by clicking **Create Lab Profile** in the Lab Profiles tile.
-Otherwise, open the lab profile you want to add Cloud Slice support to.
+Otherwise, open the lab profile to which you want to add Cloud Slice support.

 ![Create a new lab profile](images/lod-create-lab-profile.png)